Mercantour National Park

-The Mercantour National Park is in the northern Provence region, running along the border with Italy.
-One of seven national parcs in France it covers an extensive region between Barcelonnette to the north-west and Sospel to the south-east, it covers much of the northern part of the alpes-Maritimes Department.
+One of seven national parcs in France it covers an extensive region between Barcelonnette to the north-west and Sospel to the south-east: it encompasses much of the northern part of the Alpes-Maritimes Department.

 Mercantour National Park covers some 685 km², and consists of a central uninhabited zone comprising several valleys (Roya, Bévéra, Vésubie, Tinée, Haut Var/Cians, Verdon, Ubaye - and a peripheral zone that includes a couple of dozen villages.